albert-dang/cicd/GCPxGitLab/README.md

 If we do not specify a region with the --location flag in cloud shell, it will use our default region.

 # [Secret Manager](https://console.cloud.google.com/security/secret-manager)
-Note that if we can share an existing SSH key for GitLab, we can skip this step.

 Navigate to the Secret Manager and enable the API.
 At the top, we can hit "+ CREATE SECRET" and name our secret

 	gitlab-key